uliwitness/ULITwitchbot/README.md

 A quote command looks for a text file named the same as the command and randomly displays lines from this file.
 So for example, if you named the command's folder "joke", it will look for a file named `~/Library/Application Support/ULITwitchbot/Quotes/joke.txt` and display a random line from that whenever a user types "!joke".
 If you specify a number after the command, e.g. "!joke 5", it will display the fifth line from that file instead.

-`ULIRCEditable` - Specify a boolean (either YES or NO) under this name in the command's Info.plist file to also add an "add"-command for the command, which chatters can use to add additional lines to this text file.
-If you name your command "joke", this option will add both a "joke" command and an "addjoke" command.
+`ULIRCAddCommandName` - Specify a string under this name in the command's Info.plist file to also add an "add"-command for the command, with the specified name, which chatters can use to add additional lines to this text file.
+If you name your command "joke", this option lets you add both a "joke" command and an "addjoke" command.

+`ULIRCDequeueCommandName` - Specify a string under this name in the command's Info.plist file to also add a "dequeue"-command for the command, with the specified name, which chatters can use to remove the first line from the file when it is displayed.
+Since new quotes are always added at the end of the file, this can be used to e.g. have commands for a name queue.
+You can also use the normal command to randomly draw someone from that list.

 #### Commands of type "message"